adamohern/lumberjack/README.md

 # Quickstart

 1. Install the `BourbonTree` kit in your MODO search path.
 2. Start MODO and run `bourbon.add` in the command line.
 Hit `enter` to accept the default values.
 The tree should be populated with the newly-added values.

+Congratulations!
+You have a working tree view.

+The easiest way to get started with lumberjack is to use the BourbonTree kit as a starting point for your own kit.

+If you want to integrate Lumberjack with an existing kit, the Lumberjack python package is in `BourbonTree/bourbon/lumberjack`.
+(Be sure to nest it inside your own python package, lest your version of Lumberjack conflict with one from a different kit.)

 # Overview